 Stock Ownership Policy.
 We believe that our named executive officers and nonemployee directors should have and maintain a significant equity interest in the Company.
 In 2014, First Busey adopted a stock ownership policy for our directors and NEOs to promote a long-term perspective in managing First Busey, and to help align the interests of our stockholders, directors and top executives.
+All of our NEOs and directors are currently in compliance with these guidelines.
 The guidelines approved by First Busey, and with which the directors and NEOs have five years to comply, are:

-Participant Target ownership level

-Directors 3x annual cash retainer fees
+Participant Directors Target ownership level 3x annual cash retainer fees

 Chief Executive Officer 3x annual salary

 All other NEOs 2x annual salary